Abbreviations : Report Help

 N, P, M, G and L share significant sequence homology with the homologous proteins of other rhabdoviruses.

-The genomic RNA is approximately 11.4–11.8 kb in length with five genes in the order 3′ N-P-M-G-L 5′ encoding a nucleoprotein, polymerase-associated protein, matrix protein, glycoprotein and RNA-dependent RNA polymerase, respectively (Figure 1.Perhabdovirus).
+The genomic RNA is approximately 11.4–11.8 kb with five genes in the order 3′-N-P-M-G-L-5′ encoding a nucleoprotein, polymerase-associated protein, matrix protein, glycoprotein and RNA-dependent RNA polymerase, respectively (Figure 1.Perhabdovirus).
 The genome contains a leader region of approximately 63–100 nt preceding the transcription initiation of the N gene, and a trailer of 40–67 nt following the transcription termination of the L gene.
-The transcriptional initiation and the termination/polyadenylation signal is conserved for all genes, 3′ UUGUC and 3′ AURC(U)7, respectively, but the non-transcribed intergenic regions are variable.
-There is inverse complementarity between the 3′ leader and 5′ trailer sequences.
+The transcriptional initiation and the termination/polyadenylation signal is conserved for all genes, 3′-UUGUC and 3′-AURC(U)7, respectively, but the non-transcribed intergenic regions are variable.
+There is inverse complementarity between the 3′-leader and 5′-trailer sequences.

 Figure 1.Perhabdovirus.
 Schematic representation of perhabdovirus genome organisations.
 N, P, M, G and L represent ORFs encoding the structural proteins.
 Small alternative ORF occur in the P genes of some perhabdoviruses (orange) but it is not known if these are expressed as functional proteins.

 Antisera to the reference isolate of PRV efficiently neutralise PRV isolates from fish of a range of species (Dorson et al., 1984) but there is no cross-neutralisation between PRV and SVCV (genus Sprivivirus) or VHSV (genus Novirhabdovirus) (Betts et al., 2003).